ComPWA/PWA-pages/docs/develop.md

 All projects {ref}`affiliated with the PWA pages <software:Sub-projects>` provide a
 [Conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
-(see e.g. {download}`the one for the PWA-pages <../environment.yml>` that
+({download}`environment.yml <../environment.yml>`) that defines the minimal
-defines the minimal dependencies to run the framework.
+dependencies to run the framework.
 To create an environment specific for this package, simply navigate to the main folder of the source code and run:

 ```shell
 conda env create